krbnite/krbnite.github.io/_in_progress/2019-03-25-Notes-on-Treatments-for-Categorical-Variables-with-Missing-Values-for-Predictive-Models-in-Production-Take-1.md

 But let's take a look at these approaches anyway.

 ## Complete Case Analysis
+CCA also goes by the term "listwise deletion."
+The most naive approach to this technique is to blindly throw out any row that has a missing value, disregarding the fact that this might alter the population and bias your results.

 Clearly, CCA is not applicable for running a predictive model in production.
 For example, when deploying a model that must make or guide decisions, CCA completely misses the point: throwing out an incoming request is likely unacceptable.
 Instead, the